Dune (2021 film): Sequels and spin-offs

+In June 2019, Legendary Television announced that it would produce a spin-off series, Dune: The Sisterhood, for WarnerMedia's streaming service, HBO Max.
+The series serves as a prequel to the film and centers on the Bene Gesserit.
+Initially, Villeneuve was to direct the series' pilot, with Jon Spaihts writing the screenplay and Dana Calvo as showrunner for the series.
+In November 2019, Spaihts left the series as writer to focus on writing the sequel film.
+In July 2021, Diane Ademu-John took over as showrunner.
+The series was retitled Dune: Prophecy in November 2023 and premiered on HBO on 17 November 2024 to mostly positive reviews.
+The series was renewed for a second season in December 2024.

-Villeneuve intended to make a two-part adaptation of the novel, and by November 2019, Jon Spaihts left his position as showrunner on Dune: Prophecy to focus on writing the sequel film.
-Villeneuve felt that Warner Bros.' decision in December 2020 to simultaneously release their 2021 films through HBO Max alongside a theatrical release due to the impact of the COVID-19 pandemic on cinema could compromise the film's financial performance, resulting in the cancellation of the sequel, though Warner Bros. assured him a sequel would be greenlit as long as the film performed well on HBO Max.
+Villeneuve intended to make a two-part adaptation of the novel, but felt that Warner Bros.' decision in December 2020 to simultaneously release their 2021 films through HBO Max alongside a theatrical release due to the impact of the COVID-19 pandemic on cinema could compromise the film's financial performance.
+This resulted in the cancellation of the sequel, though Warner Bros. assured him a sequel would be greenlit as long as the film performed well on HBO Max.

 Following the film's success, Warner Bros. and Legendary Pictures officially greenlit Dune: Part Two in October 2021.
 Villeneuve's main concern was to finish the production, which would benefit from all the work on the first part.
 Main characters reprise their role from the first film, with additional casting lasting from March to July 2022, and concluding by January 2023.
 Preliminary filming began in Italy by early July 2022, and concluded that December.
 The film was released on March 1, 2024.
 Dune: Part Twos world premiere took place at Odeon Luxe Leicester Square in London on February 15.

 Villeneuve expressed interest in making a third film based on Dune Messiah, the second novel in the series, adding that the possibility for the film depended on the success of Dune: Part Two.
-Spaihts also reiterated in March 2022 that Villeneuve had plans for a third film as well as the television spin-off series Dune: Prophecy.
+Spaihts also reiterated in March 2022 that Villeneuve had plans for a third film as well as for Dune: Prophecy.
 In August 2023, Villeneuve declared his intentions for the film to serve as the conclusion of his Dune trilogy.
 Villeneuve began developing a script by 2023.
 In February 2024, Villeneuve said the script was "almost finished" but also wanted to take time to ensure his satisfaction, citing Hollywood's tendency of focusing on release dates over quality.
 Ahead of Dune: Part Two's release, Hans Zimmer revealed he was already writing music for a third film.

-In June 2019, Legendary Television announced it is producing a spin-off series, Dune: The Sisterhood, for WarnerMedia's streaming service, HBO Max.
-The series serves as a prequel to the film and centers on the Bene Gesserit.
-Initially, Villeneuve was going to direct the series' pilot, with Spaihts writing the screenplay and Dana Calvo as showrunner for the series.
-In November 2019, Spaihts left the series as writer to focus on the sequel film.
-In July 2021, Diane Ademu-John took over as showrunner,.

-The series was retitled Dune: Prophecy in November 2023. and premiered on HBO on 17 November 2024 to mostly positive reviews.
-The series was renewed for a second season in December 2024.
+Dune: Part Three is scheduled for theatrical release in the United States on December 18, 2026.